dottjt/reddit_response/README.md

 ## DONE

+- message border turns red when clicking on prelimLink
+- I figured out how to simplify the sub filter
+- Handle flairs at the very end.
+So that they can have more specific searches.
+- have userpanel go red if clicked
 - Add other existing messages to the filters
 - Fortify DONE with website links send/visited
 - send custom broken